asen00/Ludobots/README.md

 ## Seeing Evolution
 Evolution is tracked using a fitness-vs.-generation graph.
 For each random seed in the range 1-5, a line is drawn to show the fittest population member in each generation.
 Below are some examples of plots produced.
-PLOT 1
-PLOT 2
-PLOT 3
+/Users/AntaraSen_1/Documents/GitHub/ludobots_sen/EvolutionPlot_02-27-23_22:45:34.png
+/Users/AntaraSen_1/Documents/GitHub/ludobots_sen/EvolutionPlot_02-27-23_20:05:32.png
+/Users/AntaraSen_1/Documents/GitHub/ludobots_sen/EvolutionPlot_02-27-23_17:06:30.png

 However, to actually watch the evolution of a robot, one may use the file "horseMakeGUIvideos.py" to run GUI simulations of the first and last generations of the ending fittest member for any seed they specify.
 Below is an example of such evolution.
-This corresponds to the first graph shown above.
+This corresponds to the [first graph shown above](https://youtu.be/godZyfXm44s).
-VIDEO 1 (YouTube link)

 ## Bugs
 There is still one bugs remaining.
 The Construct_Limb() method in the HORSE_INFO class is still making my limbs grow into each other, and sometimes disjointed.
 This is affecting the way that the fitness is being written, and thus the robots are sometimes great at forward locomotion, and other times just move in circles.